jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_2_Differential_Expression_Analysis.md

 ## Exercise - Analyze Gomez-Orté Dataset in R using DESeq2

-Today we will do everything on your local computer.
+For this, we will do everything on your local computer.
 You won't need to log into ALPINE.

 **Start a project on your laptop**